Shihan150/iloscar/README.md

 * Navigate to the twin_exp folder.
 * Locate the pCO2 results in the pCO2_d13c.csv file.
 * Select the desired pCO2 values and save them as twin_pco2_for_inv.csv.
-* Keep in mind that the modeling results may have a high temporal resolution, so it is recommended to select a subset of data to ensure reasonable inversion times.
+* Keep in mind that the forward modeling results may have a high temporal resolution (thus a lot of data points), so it is recommended to select a subset of data to ensure reasonable inversion times.
 * Repeat the same process for the mean surface pH and surface d13C results.
 Select the relevant values and save them accordingly for use in the inversion experiment.

 2.1.3.
 Inverse experiment